YAML Validator

 Why does it convert YAML to JSON? expand_more

 Showing the JSON representation helps you verify that your YAML structure is being interpreted as intended.
-It makes nested structures, data types, and array mappings explicit and easy to inspect.
+It makes nested objects, arrays, data types, and the effect of YAML anchors and merge keys explicit and easy to inspect — especially useful when debugging config files with complex nesting.